ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 You can implement a cellular network interface in different ways depending on your requirements and physical setup.
 For example:

 **Case 1: An implementation using Mbed OS provided network stacks (PPP mode)**
-   * Pros
+   - Pros
-		* A well-established network stack with full Mbed OS support.
+		- A well-established network stack with full Mbed OS support.
-		* Simple operation and implementation because the inherent network stack provides all socket APIs.
+		- Simple operation and implementation because the inherent network stack provides all socket APIs.
-		* Needs less maintenance because the IP stack handles the bulk of the work in data mode.
+		- Needs less maintenance because the IP stack handles the bulk of the work in data mode.
 Command mode is turned off as soon as the device enters data mode.
-   * Cons
+   - Cons
-		* Heavier memory consumption.
+		- Heavier memory consumption.
-		* Bigger footprint on flash.
+		- Bigger footprint on flash.
-		* Multiplexing command mode and data mode is not yet available.
+		- Multiplexing command mode and data mode is not yet available.

 **Case 2: An implementation using on-chip network stacks (AT only mode)**
-   * Pros
+   - Pros
-		* Lighter memory footprint.
+		- Lighter memory footprint.
-		* Lighter flash footprint.
+		- Lighter flash footprint.
-   * Cons
+   - Cons
-		* Needs to provide a chip-specific interface between AT-sockets and Mbed OS NSAPI sockets.
+		- Needs to provide a chip-specific interface between AT-sockets and Mbed OS NSAPI sockets.
-		* Subtle variations in different on-chip network stacks and NSAPI implementations make maintenance difficult and require more testing.
+		- Subtle variations in different on-chip network stacks and NSAPI implementations make maintenance difficult and require more testing.
-		* Limited capabilities in some instances.
+		- Limited capabilities in some instances.

 **Case 3: Modem present on target board**
-   * This refers to the case when the cellular modem is bundled with the target board.
+   - This refers to the case when the cellular modem is bundled with the target board.
-   * Target board must provide an implementation of the [onboard_modem_API](https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/onboard_modem_api.h).
-For example, the target port for u-blox C027 Mbed Enabled IoT starter kit provides an [implementation](https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c) of `onboard_modem_api`.
+   - Target board must provide an implementation of the <a href="https://github.com/ARMmbed/mbed-os/blob/master/features/netsocket/cellular/onboard_modem_api.h" target="_blank">onboard_modem_API</a>.
+For example, the target port for u-blox C027 Mbed Enabled IoT starter kit provides an <a href="https://github.com/ARMmbed/mbed-os/blob/master/targets/TARGET_NXP/TARGET_LPC176X/TARGET_UBLOX_C027/onboard_modem_api.c" target="_blank">implementation</a> of `onboard_modem_api`.
-   * Following Mbed OS conventions, drivers for on-board modules may become part of the Mbed OS tree.
+   - Following Mbed OS conventions, drivers for on-board modules may become part of the Mbed OS tree.
-   * `OnboardCellularInterface` ties together `onboard_modem_api.h` with the generic `PPPCellularInterface` to provide a complete driver.
+   - `OnboardCellularInterface` ties together `onboard_modem_api.h` with the generic `PPPCellularInterface` to provide a complete driver.
 At present, only UART connection type is handled.

 **Case 4: Modem attached as a daughter board (Arduino shield)**
-   * This refers to the case when the cellular modem comes as a plug-in module or an external shield (for example, with an Arduino form factor).
+   - This refers to the case when the cellular modem comes as a plug-in module or an external shield (for example, with an Arduino form factor).
-   * Following Mbed OS conventions, drivers for plug-in modules come as a library with an application.
+   - Following Mbed OS conventions, drivers for plug-in modules come as a library with an application.
 For example, they are not part of the Mbed OS tree.
-   * If the port inherits from the generic modem driver that Arm Mbed OS, the structure might look like this:
+   - If the port inherits from the generic modem driver that Arm Mbed OS, the structure might look like this:

    <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/inherit_from_generic_modem.png)</span>